vanniktech/gradle-maven-publish-plugin/docs/central.md

 #### Changing automatic validation

-Deployment validation for automatic releases is enabled by default and waits for publishing to finish.
-If you prefer to only wait for the validations to succeed, you can change the validation to `PUBLISHED`:
+Deployment validation for automatic releases is enabled by default and waits only for the validation to succeed.
+If you prefer to wait for publishing to finish, you can change the validation to `PUBLISHED`:

 === "build.gradle"